-The Anarchists’ Club by Alex Reeve
+The Anarchists’ Club

 This will sound creepy when I say that I thrive on crime thrillers, especially psycho thrillers.
 So when I got this book The Anarchists’ Club to review, I was pretty excited and thrilled.
 Even though the book looked huge and daunting.
 I nevertheless embarked on a journey with Leo Stanhope as my companion.

 ‘Leo Stanhope is a wonderful creation, his world atmospheric and terrifying, and his own story as powerful and enthralling as the mysteries he investigates’ Sam Blake

 The second book in the acclaimed new historical crime series following on from the Richard & Judy Book Club 2019 pick, The House on Half Moon Street.

 It’s been a year since Leo Stanhope lost the woman he loved and came closing to losing his own life.
 Now, more than ever, he is determined to keep his head down and stay safe, without risking those he holds dear.
 But Leo’s hopes for peace and security are shattered when the police unexpectedly arrive at his lodgings: a woman has been found murdered at a club for anarchists, and Leo’s address is in her purse.
 When Leo is taken to the club by the police, he is shocked to discover there a man from his past, a man who knows Leo’s birth identity.
 And if Leo does not provide him with an alibi for the night of the woman’s killing, he is going to share this information with the authorities.

 If Leo’s true identity is unmasked, he will be thrown into an asylum, but if he lies… will he be protecting a murderer?

 Leo Stanhope was first introduced to us in the book ‘The House on Half Moon Street‘, A Leo Stanhope Case series.